 Levels of Care at the Brattleboro Retreat

-To coordinate a referral or admission please contact a Retreat representative in our Admissions department at 802-258-3700 (or dial 1-800-RETREAT [738-7328] for a recorded list of choices).
+To coordinate a referral or admission please contact a Retreat representative in our Admissions department at 802-258-3700.
+You can also dial 800-RETREAT [738-7328] for a recorded list of choices that point to different departments within the Retreat.
 We have also provided some useful forms below to help you get started.